kgeidel/msds434-dispatch-predictions/README.md

 ## ML deployment

 The Sage maker SDK client and resource API object were used to build classmethods for the Forecast model.
 These methods constitute the ML pipeline that dispatch-predictions must run (likely weekly.)
-Programmatic Time Series forecasting is extreamly problematic with AWS cloud products.
+Programmatic Time Series forecasting is extremely problematic with AWS cloud products.
 Sage maker and AutoML require transformations to approximate time series forecasting.
 The AWS Forecast models are no longer available programmatically to new users.
 Because of these factors the auto_ml_experiment methods from the sage maker SDK are likely to be replaced by a similar SciKitLearn pipeline.
 This will allow for native time series forecasting, avoid expensive AutoML experiments and simplify the AWS resources needed.
 This refactor would aim to mimic the sage maker process already developed and demonstrated.

 ```python
 @classmethod